jwlord05/project_template/README.md

                                                              (Kuo & Sullivan, 2001; White, 2013)

 Cities outside of the United States have already implemented these “car-free” zones and the results speak for themselves.
 Hamburg, Germany has plans to create a green network by reducing automobiles and crowded traffic systems and replacing them with parks.
-Hamburg and Oslo saw a 40 percent reduction of NO2 gas emission (Nieuwenhuijsen & Khreis, 2016).
+Hamburg and Oslo saw over 40 percent reduction of NO2 gas emission (Nieuwenhuijsen & Khreis, 2016).
 Beijing, China is testing ways to decrease smog and environmental pollution by installing large filtration systems (Phillips, 2016).
 In the past 3 years, American cities like San Francisco, New York, Philadelphia, and Chicago started car free movements hoping to affect climate change and the obesity crisis (Wood, 2007).
+Paris held a car free day limiting the use of personal vehicles in 30 percent of the city.
+Data collected over that day showed a 40 percent decrease in air pollution (Willshre, 2015)

 In fact, there appear to be almost no negative aspects of car-free urban areas.
 The question then is, for cities in the United States of America that were built around the extensive use of vehicular traffic; can modern resources be used efficiently to effectively transition urban city space into green space.

-## Project Goal

 We wish to observe what the best, or average travel time may be for commuters to get through public, urban city property while utilizing shared resources.